SnehaEkka/QWE-Customer-Churn-Case-Study/README.md

 3. **Predictive Modeling**
    Built a logistic regression to predict churn risk, optimizing for interpretability so actionable drivers would be transparent to business users.
 4. **Individualized Interventions**
-   For each of the top 100 at-risk customers, surfaced the three key features most responsible for their predicted churn likelihood, empowering targeted and cost-effective outreach.
+   For each of the top 100 at-risk customers, the three key features most responsible for their predicted churn likelihood were surfaced, empowering targeted and cost-effective outreach.
 5. **Visualization & Communication**
    Delivered plots and dashboards highlighting risk distribution, driver importance, and actionable customer segments—making it easy for QWE’s retention team to move from insight to action.